Returning to work from parental leave

 Visit the Pregnant employee entitlements page for information on transferring to a safe job during pregnancy.

-Special rules for employees on fixed term contracts
+Employees on fixed term contracts

 An employer doesn’t have to extend an employee’s fixed term contract because they’re taking unpaid parental leave.